 As people can’t call these numbers or track the user ID of the numbers, these companies believe that they will never get caught for conducting marketing activities illegally.
 But, there could be other users that might be using the feature to contact you.

-3. Track Using USSD Codes
+3. Find No Call ID Number Using USSD Codes

 Individuals are exploiting the advent of a range of phone technology to threaten or simply prank on others.
 While certain circumstances are safe to be in, others are not.
 As a result, it’s best not to dismiss them.
 If you don’t have a caller ID, there’s a chance your phone company will be able to help you.
 The *57 or #57 functionality can be used to quickly trace such masked digits.